quire-api/quire-api/src/main/resources/description.md

 When one event on Quire is triggered, the system will send a payload to the webhook's configured URL.

-> A hook is used by Quire to call an app, while Quire API is used by an app to call Quire.
+> A webhook is used by Quire to call an app, while Quire API is used by an app to call Quire.

 ## Notifications